the outside, a kiwi fruit looks like a fuzzy brown egg, appropriate,

-Kiwi fruit can be peeled with a vegetable peeler or sharp paring
+Kiwi fruit can be peeled with a vegetable peeler or sharp paring knife.

-first.)
-To eat the fruit with a spoon, cut it in half crosswise or lengthwise and scoop
+the fruit with a spoon, cut it in half crosswise or lengthwise and scoop

 out the flesh.
 If the peachlike fuzz is rubbed off, the fruit can be

 eaten skin and all.